Configurações avançadas de cookies

 b) in Portuguese;

-You should plan ahead and request that the original letter is sent from your host institution or person to you, by mail (Posti, DHL, Fedex, UPS, etc), so that you can present the original to the Embasy, together with your application.
+You should plan ahead and request that the original letter is sent from your host institution or person to you, by mail (Posti, DHL, Fedex, UPS, etc), so that you can present the original to the Embassy, together with your application.

-Important: The responsability of the digital notarization verification system is not of the Brazilian Ministry of Foreign Affairs or the Embassy in Helsinki.
+Important: The responsibility of the digital notarization verification system is not of the Brazilian Ministry of Foreign Affairs or the Embassy in Helsinki.
 Therefore, note that if the document with digital notarized signature cannot be checked and validated by the Embassy at the moment of the application, the visa will not be granted.

 37.2.
-Documents issued by Brazilian public schools or Brazilian public universities (Official Federal or State Schools or Universities) must also be presented:
+Documents issued by Brazilian public schools or Brazilian public universities (Official Federal or State Schools or Universities) must be presented:

 a) in original; and